 For showtimes, click here.

-Spencer Tracy earned his second Academy Award nomination and first Oscar for his performance in Captains Courageous.
-Interestingly though, he didn’t want the part.
+Spencer Tracy earned his second Academy Award nomination and first Oscar for his performance as Manuel in Captains Courageous.
+Interestingly though, he initially didn’t want the part.

 But director Victor Fleming and screenwriter Louis D. Lighton urged him to reconsider.
-So Tracy asked for his wife’s opinion, and after reading the script, she recommended he take the part.
+So Tracy asked his wife for her opinion.
+After reading the script, she recommended he take the part too, so he relented.

-“…he looked at me patiently—and a little pityingly—and said, ‘Do you mean little fish, Mr. Tracy?’
-I gave up,” Spencer remembered.
+Remembering the Portuguese sailor's reaction, Tracy said, “He looked at me patiently—and a little pityingly—and said, ‘Do you mean little fish, Mr. Tracy?’
+I gave up."

 “The thought of singing gave me the shudders.”

-Tracy avoided the vocal coach until he finally decided to buckle down and (as he said) “let the old baritone rip”.
+He avoided the vocal coach until the very last possible moment.
+Then, as he put it, he "let the old baritone rip."

 Fleming joked with him, saying, “Don’t get any better, Spence, then you’d be awful.”

-While it was a challenge, Spencer Tracy’s favorite scene ended up being the one in which he sings under the stars.
+While singing was a challenge, Tracy’s favorite scene actually turned out to be the one in which he sings under the stars.

-For his performance, Tracy was surprised to be nominated for an Oscar and even more surprised to win.
-His competition that year was Charles Boyer (Conquest), Fredric March (A Star Is Born), Paul Muni (The Life of Emile Zola) and Robert Montgomery (Night Must Fall).
+After the picture was released, Tracy was surprised to be nominated for an Oscar and even more surprised to win.
+After all, his competition that year had been Charles Boyer (Conquest), Fredric March (A Star Is Born), Paul Muni (The Life of Emile Zola), and Robert Montgomery (Night Must Fall).